HelloMokuzai/AstralCredits/README.md

 DISCLAIMER

 _Astral Credits (XAC) is an experimental project created with the objective of progressing my development skills in the field of Cryptocurrency.
 Astral Credits are distributed freely and I make no garuantees that the project will result in the XAC token gaining any tradable value.
-If you are interesting in Cryptocurrency and its net benefit to humanity - I recomend learning about Bitcoin (https://bitcoin.org/)_